paulbearne/esp32-idf-camera/README.md

 idf.py add-dependency espressif/mdns

-this is still a work in progress currently tested on a esp32-s3 camera board and esp32-cam board
+this is still a work in progress currently tested on a esp32-s3 camera board which has psram and use N16R8 esp32

 application specific settings are in the sdconfig file which can be modified in the vscode extension sdkconfig editior.